federicohaag/LinkedInScraping/README.md

 Run `scrap_profiles.py`.

-**Important:** A new Google Chrome window will be opened.
-Please don't lose the focus on it.
-You can leave the computer but be sure it won't go to sleep mode (for MacOS: [Amphetamine](https://apps.apple.com/it/app/amphetamine/id937984704?mt=12)).
+**Important:** A new Google Chrome window will be opened. **Please don't lose the focus on it.** You can leave the computer but be sure it won't go to sleep mode (for MacOS: [Amphetamine](https://apps.apple.com/it/app/amphetamine/id937984704?mt=12)).

 When the Chrome page closes, it means the program ended.
 You can find inside the `LinkedInScraping` folder the extracted data in the results file `results_profiles.xlsx`.
 The file name will contain concatenated the current timestamp if the configuration was set as suggested.

+**Human Check by LinkedIn**
+If you scrape consequentially a lot of profiles (> 100) and especially during not common hours time, LinkedIn may prompt you a Captcha to check you are not a bot.
+No panic!
+The script will detect it (please wait for it) and will ask you loud (**check your speakers are on**) to perform the check.

+After you complete the check, check that you are viewing the page at https://www.linkedin.com/feed/.
+If not, please immediatly navigate there.
+The script will detect it and will restart.
+No data should be loss.

 ## Search for profile url by name